eavevor/wordle-solver/README.md

 ```
 Where the first command is optional but will probably speed up execution

-With any luck, you'll see a window like "Wordle Solver"  below (just type the words into the screen and hit enter to generate the next word):
+With any luck, after running `python wordle.py` you'll see a window like "Wordle Solver"  below (just type the words into the screen and hit enter to generate the next word):

 ![solution.gif](solution.gif)